choefele/here-tracking-go/README.md

 $ go get -u github.com/choefele/here-tracking-go/cmd/ingest
 ```

-The run the `ingest` providing the device ID and secret:
+Then run `ingest` providing the device ID and secret:

 ```
 $ ingest <device ID> <device secret>
 ```

+This will send test location data to the HERE Tracking Service, which you can monitor in the [admin console](https://app.tracking.here.com/).

  ## Usage
  ```go